 What Do You Think?

 Do you think the CISSP certification is worth it?
-Some people don’t think so, usually the technical people. this reminds me of a post I read somewhere:
+Some people don’t think so, usually the technical people.
+This reminds me of a post I read somewhere:

 [Person] is one of those guys that is super technical, and thinks that anyone or anything not technical is dumb.
 He’s happy to be an individual contributor for the rest of his life being on call 24/7 to reboot edge switches.
 CISSP is about gaining the knowledge necessary to move up the chain and communicate with non-technical people.
 That dude would rather wear a band t-shirt to work and grow a long beard in order to pretend to be the smartest one in the room.

 I won’t be as condescending here, but the point remains.
-Getting this certification will depend on what your goals are and what is currently in demand in the job market.
+Getting this certification will depend on your goals and what is currently in demand in the job market.
 I have yet to see any data where a CISSP certification wouldn’t be worth it, at least in my use case.

 Is there a certification that you’ve been contemplating?
-What about your experience with (ISC)²?
+What about your experience with ISC2?
 Are you thinking about getting the CISSP certification in 2019 (or beyond) as well?